content-left-bg.png

 · Guitar (Year 3 – 6)

-· Ukulele (Year 1 onwards – Preps considered on individual talents)
+· Ukulele (Year 1 – 6)

-DESCRIPTION OF CHORAL ENSEMBLES
+CHORAL ENSEMBLES OVERVIEW

 BUMBLEBEES CHOIR

-This is a choir which is made up of 35 talented girls and boys from Prep and Year One.
+This is a choir which is made up of 45 talented girls and boys from Prep and Year One.
 They have been identified through Music lessons and a small, fun audition.
 They rehearse once a week in the music room at lunch time, and learn correct singing technique, a variety of fun songs and some groovy moves.
 They have the opportunity to perform at a number of events throughout the year, including school assemblies and school functions.
 As a costume they wear the school uniform with black shoes and a special Bumblebee hat which is issued at each performance.
 Fees apply.

 JUNIOR CHOIR

-This choir consists of 60 students selected from Year 2 – Year 4.
+This choir consists of 60 - 75 students selected from Year 2 – Year 4.
 They rehearse once a week before school in the Music Room.
 They work on developing correct singing technique and sing a wide variety of choral repertoire.
 They begin learning about simple harmony and basic 2 part singing.
 They participate in school events and Eisteddfods which occur throughout the year.
 Fees apply.

 SENIOR CHOIR